FAQs For Landowners in the Annexation Area

-Black Diamond and Foothills will negotiate an annexation agreement.
-Once an agreement is reached, or negotiations and, if required, mediation has concluded, Black Diamond will submit an official ‘Application to Annex Lands’ to the Alberta Municipal Government Board (MGB), which will assess the application and will hold a public hearing if there is disagreement amongst the parties or if an objection is raised by a landowner, a member of the public, or other affected party.
+The Alberta Municipal Government Board (MGB) will assess the Annexation Agreement and will hold a public hearing if there is disagreement amongst the parties or if an objection is raised by a landowner, a member of the public, or other affected party.
 The Municipal Government Board will make a recommendation on the application to the Provincial Government, which makes the final decision.

 12. Q: Will services Foothills currently provides me be affected?

 A: Black Diamond will work with Foothills to provide the same level of service to the annexed lands as Foothills is currently providing.

 13. Q: Will my taxes be affected?